HOW UNIVERSAL AI ASSISTANTS ARE REWRITING BRAND ENGAGEMENT

 Universal AI assistants are reshaping brand engagement from a one-way push to a dynamic pull—one where brands are discovered, recommended, and transacted with in a single breath.

 At SoHo, we believe experiential marketing is no longer confined to physical spaces.
 It’s everywhere a brand can be felt—heard, seen, and engaged with.
-That includes your AI assistant's response suggestions and your brand tone baked into synthetic conversations.
+That includes your assistant’s next product suggestion.

 Curious how your brand shows up inside a universal assistant?
 Let’s find out.